Best Flowering Herbs For the Modern Herb Garden

 A Few Cautions and Reasons to Grow:

-- Bee Balm is susceptible to powdery mildew.
-Provide plants with good air circulation by not overcrowding them.
+• Bee Balm is susceptible to powdery mildew.
+Provide plants with good air circulation and don't overcrowd them.
 Prefer watering in the morning rather than at night, and water from the bottom.
 Drip irrigation is an excellent watering method.

-- Consider adding bee balm to your herb garden if you are interested in a plant with showy flowers that is low maintenance and a pollinator magnet.
+• Consider adding bee balm to your flowering herb garden if you are interested in a plant with showy flowers that is low maintenance and a pollinator magnet.

 Uses: Aromatic bloomer, healing leaves, pollinator friendly, herb for tea, floral bouquet